kaosat-dev/kaosat-dev.github.io/posts/dynamic-es-module-creation/post.md

 ```

 And in the service worker:

 Handle the messages that set the **content** and **uris** for our 'virtual' modules
+See [here](http://craig-russell.co.uk/2016/01/29/service-worker-messaging.html) for a good
+article on service worker messenging

 ```javascript
 self.addEventListener('message', async function (event) {